ent/ent/doc/md/migrate_versioned.md

 }
 ```

+You can then create a new set of migration files by simply calling `go run -mod=mod main.go`.

 ### From Graph

 You can also generate new migration files without an instantiated Ent client.
+This can be useful if you want to make the
+migration file creation part of a go generate workflow.

 ```go
 package main